patrickfrey/mewa/doc/glossary.md

 Most language specifications require the evaluation of a boolean expression to terminate as early as the result is guaranteed, even when some branches of the expressions are undefined.
 Thus ```if (a && a->x)``` should evaluate to false if a is _NULL_ without trying to evaluate the undefined branch ```a->x``` that would lead to a segmentation fault on most platforms.
 For representing boolean expressions we define the types *controlTrueType* that contains the code that is executed for the expression remaining *true* and contains an unbound label in the out variable where the code jumps to when the expression evaluates to *false*.
 The mirror type of the *controlTrueType* is the type *controlFalseType* that contains the code that is executed for the expression remaining *false* and it contains an unbound label in the out variable where the code jumps to when the expression evaluates to *true*.
 As a class of types, they are also referred to as **Control Boolean Types**.

-#### Pointer types
+#### Pointer Types
 Pointer types are implicitly created types.
 A pointer type is created when used the first time.

 #### Constant Expression Types
 Constants in the source and expressions built from constants are represented by the following types